Son charged with murdering his mum

-A Queensland man accused of abducting his mother last week has now been charged with her murder.
+A Queensland man accused of abducting his mother last week has been charged with murdering the woman described by family as gentle, funny, caring and clever.

-Brisbane Magistrates Court heard on Tuesday that police had laid one additional charge against Slade Murdok, 30, for the murder of his 61-year-old mother Wendy Sleeman.
+Police laid one additional charge against Slade Murdok, 30, in Brisbane Magistrates Court on Tuesday for the murder of his 61-year-old mother, Wendy Anne Sleeman.

+Ms Sleeman’s brother Mike released a statement thanking police for finding his sister’s body.

+“We can now lay our beloved sister to rest,” Mr Sleeman said.

 He appeared in court on Thursday last week and was refused bail on a string of domestic violence-related charges, including kidnapping, assault, stalking and attempted arson.

-The police prosecutor told magistrate Belinda Merrin on Tuesday that Murdok was not required to appear in person or via video-link for the murder charge to be heard.
+Police prosecutor Eddie Fraser told magistrate Belinda Merrin on Tuesday that Murdok was not required to appear in person or via video-link for the murder charge to be heard.

-Murdok’s solicitor, Rodney Keyte, told the court his client had been charged over alleged offences that were committed on the Gold Coast.
+Police have alleged that Murdok murdered Ms Sleeman as part of a domestic violence offence on or about Tuesday last week — the same day she went missing — and that the killing took place at the Gold Coast.

 “He has an injury to his hand … he asks for an order that fingerprints not be taken until it has healed,” Mr Keyte said.